iameberedavid/Time-Series-Forecasting-Analysis-For-Corporation-Favorita/README.md

 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------- |
 | Chidiebere David Ogbonna | [Chidiebere David Ogbonna](https://www.linkedin.com/in/chidieberedavidogbonna/) |[TIME SERIES FORECASTING ANALYSIS FOR CORPORATION FAVORITA](https://eberedavid.medium.com/time-series-forecasting-analysis-for-corporation-favorita-4e43df145e50)|
 |                          |                                                                                                                                                                                                                                            |        |

+## App Deployment 📲

+The model was embedded into a streamlit app and deployed for public usage.
+This was done in this GitHub repository: [Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit](https://github.com/iameberedavid/Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit).
+The deployment process was discussed in this medium article: [EMBEDDING TIMESERIES FORECASTING ANALYSIS MODEL TO STREAMLIT](https://eberedavid.medium.com/embedding-timeseries-forecasting-analysis-for-corporation-favorita-model-to-streamlit-eefe13bf8bf2).

 ## Acknowledgments 🙏